finkelshtein/MA-M27-Labs/README.md

-# MA-M16-Labs
+# MA-M27-Labs
-Lab Assignments for module MA-M16 Probability and Statistics for Data Science.
+Lab Assignments for module MA-M27 Probability and Statistics for Data Science.

-The website is available at https://finkelshtein.github.io/MA-M16-Labs/
+You can view the compiled website here: <a href="https://finkelshtein.github.io/MA-M27-Labs/">📘 Labs Website</a>